jayankaghosh/magento-db-connector/README.md

 `cat app/etc/env.php` to print the entire env on the screen.
 Then manually scavenge the hostname, username, password, and database from the output, save it onto a temporary file, and then finally build your `mysql -h...` command.
 Too much work.
 Amirite?

 Well not anymore!
-Introducting the `magento-db-connector` (patent pending).
+Introducing the `magento-db-connector` (patent pending).
 Using this tool connecting to the right MySQL database of a Magento project is as easy as 1, 2, 3...literally!

 ## Steps to use